dojot/dojot-training/README.md

 A company of the cold-chain sector wants to carry out a proof of concept with the dojot platform.
 The company wants to monitor their refrigerated trucks (location and temperature) and records when:

- - The temperature reaches values ​​outside an acceptable range.
+- The temperature reaches values outside an acceptable range.
 - The truck leaves the planned route.

 It also wants to send messages from its operational center to the drivers.
 These notification messages are shown on a display in the trucks.